pachecodt/CovidChatbot/README.md

 ### Run

-If you have change the model.
+If you have changed the model.
 Before runing your Chat.py, first, train the model.

 You can train it whenever you want after updating intent.json file.